City Council Corner: San Clemente Must Unify against Toll Roads | San Clemente Times

 We reminded the TCA that prior analysis was conducted on option 9, which would provide an east-west connection between the 73 and 241 toll roads.
 This analysis demonstrated that this connection would provide regional mobility benefits, so we urged the TCA to consider this option in its environmental impact review of project alternatives.
 An east-west connection is similar to the “Beltway” alternative.
 As a result of the public and City Council urging the TCA to include in its process a greater effort to identify arterial solutions to traffic, the TCA agreed to do so at its last meeting.

 Join me in opposing any new construction of toll roads—we need to start the conversation now.
 Together we can stop the construction of this unneeded, overpriced roadway.
-Learn more by clicking the link in this story at www.sanclementetimes.com or email me at hammc@san-clemente.org.
+Learn more by visiting http://www.san-clemente.org/about-us/city-news/toll-road-information or email me at hammc@san-clemente.org.
 Also, attend City Council meetings, which will include status updates on this topic.

 Chris Hamm is a San Clemente City Council member, who served as mayor in 2015.
 He was reelected to office in 2016.